Ipstenu/dreamobjects/readme.txt

 That runs an immediate backup and is great if you're going to, say, upgrade WP.
 Then you backup, upgrade your site, and everything is happy!

+<strong>Why doesn't it have a CDN?</strong>

+Because we went with a slightly different feature with the CDN, and as such it's best as a separate plugin.
+Don't worry, they'll play nice!

+<strong>Where did the uploader go!?</strong>

+Away.
+It was never really used well and the CDN plugin will handle this much better.
+WP's just not the best tool for the job there.

 = Errors =

 <strong>It's reporting page not found when I access the pages</strong>